For the past day or so, I have been having a frustrating issue with PHP’s SoapClient object.

 To debug the issue, I loaded the WSDL URL in SoapUI.
 While using SoapUI, I was able to see that over 30 external XSD files were being imported into the WSDL file.

-Although factoring off XSDs into external locations might seem like a good design idea, it seems that PHP’s SoapClient object does not like this approach at all.
+Although factoring off XSDs into external locations might seem like a good design idea, it seems as though PHP’s SoapClient object does not like this approach at all.

 At first, I thought it was a connection issue.
-I toyed with a number of different settings to try and get PHP’s SoapClient to play ball:
+I toyed with a number of different settings to try and get PHP’s SoapClient to work:

 - I set the PHP script’s timeout limit to 200 seconds using the function set_time_limit.